hkjinlee/gaplotr/README.md

 ## Overview
 GAplotR is a simple tool which generates chart image files from Google Analytics data.
 Its purpose is:

-- Query Google Analytics data by its API (using [rga](https://github.com/skardhamar/rga) package)
+- Query Google Analytics data by its API (using [googleAnalyticsR](https://github.com/MarkEdmondson1234/googleAnalyticsR) package)
 - Generate chart image (using [ggplot2](https://github.com/tidyverse/ggplot2) package)

 ## Key Features

+- Data from Google Analytics
+  - Can do OAuth itself, or get credentials(access tokens and refresh tokens) from outside
+  - Can cache the latest data to reduce the response time and manage API quota
+- Chart generation
   - Supports Line chart, Bar chart, and Table
   - For Line and Bar chart, can display multiple metrics at the same time.
   - Output format: PNG

 ## Installation
 GAplotR is still under development.
 You can install this package by using [devtools](https://github.com/hadley/devtools/)